havatv/qgislinedirectionhistogramplugin/help/source/index.rst

 Versions
 ===============
-The current version is 1.4.
+The current version is 1.5.

+- 1.5
+    - Added help button
 - 1.4
     - Copy to clipboard button added (#8)